New Venture Creation; An Introduction (NVC 1)

 Event description

 If you are new to the world of spinout companies or new venture creation, then this is just the introduction you need to start the journey.
-Whether you are in a Technology Transfer or Knowledge Exchange Office or you’re in an incubator, this course will cover the key steps you’ll need to take and the main issues you are likely to face.
-Hear from course directors who have spun out companies in many different institutions; learn more about social ventures from an experienced licensing and ventures manager; understand what early-stage investors are looking for directly from a leading investor; and hear from a tech transfer manager turned CEO about the journey of one spinout from idea to success.
+Whether you are in a Technology Transfer Office, Knowledge Exchange Office or you’re in an incubator, this course will cover the key steps you’ll need to take and the main issues you are likely to face.
+Hear from course directors who have spun out companies in a range of institutions; learn more about social ventures and understand what early-stage investors are looking for.

 Training outcomes